 The earnings performance of the real estate segment in the two-year forecast period through to the end of February 2014 will mainly be characterized by the stable development in rental income in line with the Group's expansion.
 Over this period, it is planned to dispose of up to three new HORNBACH DIY megastores with garden centers by way of sale and leaseback transactions.

-The earnings performance of the HORNBACH-Baumarkt-AG subgroup in the 2012/2013 and 2013/2014 financial years will be determined by the development in earnings in the DIY store segment.
-Due mainly to a slight decrease in the gross margin and to higher administration and pre-opening expenses, we expect operating earnings (EBIT) at this subgroup for the current financial year (2012/2013) to be at the same level as in the 2011/2012 financial year (€ 128 million).
+The earnings performance of the Group in the 2012/2013 and 2013/2014 financial years will be determined by the development in earnings in the DIY store segment.
+Due mainly to a slight decrease in the gross margin and to higher administration and pre-opening expenses, we expect operating earnings

+(EBIT) at the HORNBACH-Baumarkt-AG Group for the current financial year (2012/2013) to be at the same level as in the 2011/2012 financial year (\notin 128 million).

 We consciously accept that the expenses budgeted for innovation projects and for an even more effective organizational structure will temporarily hold back our earnings performance.
 We are nevertheless convinced that the further development of our intrinsic strengths will contribute towards accelerated sales and sustainable earnings growth in the following years.
 We therefore expect to see a noticeably higher level of earnings from the 2013/2014 financial year.

-The earnings performance of the HORNBACH Baustoff Union GmbH subgroup segment in the next two years should mainly benefit from a slight improvement in the gross margin.
-This subgroup is expected to generate consistent EBIT growth in the forecast period.

-We have budgeted stable rental income growth at the HORN-BACH Immobilien AG subgroup segment in the forecast period.
-No sale and leaseback transactions or material disposal gains from the sale of real estate not required for operations have been budgeted either for the 2012/2013 financial year or for the 2013/2014 financial year.
-Operating earnings (EBIT) are expected to exceed the respective previous year's figures.

-All three subgroups should contribute to the positive development in earnings at the overall HORNBACH HOLDING AG Group in the two-year forecast period through to the end of February 2014.
-We expect our operating earnings (EBIT) for the 2012/2013 financial year to slightly exceed the level reported for the 2011/2012 financial year (€ 169.1 million).
-In the 2013/2014 financial year, the EBIT of the HORNBACH Group should grow faster than consolidated sales.
+DISCLAIMER

+This annual report is to be read in the context of the audited financial data of the HORNBACH-Baumarkt-AG Group and the disclosures made in the notes to the consolidated financial statements contained in the annual report.
+It contains statements relating to the future based on assumptions and estimates made by HORNBACH's Board of Management.
+Forward-looking statements are only valid at the time at which they are made.
+Although we assume that the expectations reflected in these forecast statements are realistic, the company can provide no guarantee that these expectations will turn out to be accurate.
+The assumptions may involve risks and uncertainties which could result in actual events differing significantly from the forecast statements.
+The factors which could produce such variances include changes in the economic and business environment, particularly in respect of consumer behavior and the competitive environment in those retail markets of relevance for HORNBACH.
+Furthermore, they include a lack of acceptance of new sales formats or new product ranges, as well as changes to the corporate strategy.
+HORNBACH has no plans to update the forecast statements, neither does it accept any obligation to do so.
+The diagrams and charts, as well as the comments relating to such, have been provided for illustrative purposes and do not form part of the management report.

+Knock on wood

+As a little boy, Ralf looked over his father's shoulder when he was doing his woodwork.
+He was seized by a passion for this living material and made it his job.
+His newest project is also his oldest.
+This intricately decorated cabinet is a customer's family heirloom.
+Absolute attention to detail is crucial.
+The customer has placed his trust in Ralf, and he in turn can depend on HORNBACH's professional service.